Review

 • Bloch Pulse / Spark: the upgrade pair for clean foot line on competition stage.
 Stretch construction.
 Treat as an upgrade after your dancer has settled into a fit, not the first pair.

 • Capezio E-Series / Freeform: Bloch's main competition.
-Widely available, but read Capezio's size note on each style, Freeform specifically says women should start 1.5 sizes up.
+Widely available, but read Capezio's size note on each style.
+The Freeform is the tricky one: Capezio's page says women start 1.5 sizes up, but specialty fitters size it at street to a half down for the stretch mesh, so order to the chart and keep your exchange option.

 • So Danca Janus / Jada: the wide-foot answer (Janus) and the canvas/lightweight answer (Jada).
 Strong second-tier picks when Bloch and Capezio don't fit right.